 Per the Missouri Clean Water Law §644.061.4, variances shall be granted for such period of time and under such terms and conditions as specified by the commission in its order.
 The variance may be extended by affirmative action of the commission.
 In no event shall the variance be granted for a period of time greater than is reasonably necessary for complying with the Missouri Clean Water Law §§644.006 to 644.141 or any standard, rule or regulation promulgated pursuant to Missouri Clean Water Law §§644.006 to 644.141.
+Thermal variances are regulated separately and are found under 644.

-✓ Not applicable; this permit is not drafted under premise of a petition for variance.
+Not applicable; this permit is not drafted under premise of a petition for variance.